ravisankarchinnam/carbon-credits-portfolio/README.md

 #### Frontend

-1. Interface to project detail page
+1. Interface to the project detail page
 2. Virtualized lists rendering large data table
 3. Interface to Login/Register
 4. Interface to CRUD Projects
 5. Implement validation for project creation for distribution weight percentage
-6. Dynamic forms creation by json
+6. Dynamic forms creation by JSON
 7. Implement Custom UI Library (Storybook)
 8. Implement Favorites/Wishlist for projects
 9. Add Error pages
 10. Lazy loading for images
 11. Configure Redux/React-query as the project grows
 12. Write frontend tests
-13. Configure pre commit hooks(husky)
+13. Configure pre-commit hooks(husky)
 14. I18N for multiple languages

 #### Backend

-1. Configure Indexing and setup Caching mechanism
+1. Configure Indexing and set Caching mechanism
 2. Introduce advanced filtering for the search
 3. Implement user creation to save search history
 4. Implement Role based authentication for creating projects
 5. Implement Cursor pagination for the search in case of huge datasets
 6. Implement CRUD Operations for Projects
-7. Potential to convert to micro services as the project grows
+7. Potential to convert to microservices as the project grows

 ## Version

-1.0.0
+0.1.0

 ## Author